My New Year’s resolution has always been to NOT make resolutions.

 This year will be no different.

-Every year on this special day I shake my head in disgust, asking myself how I’ve wasted another year of my life.
-Every year on January 1st I tell myself “hey, this year things won’t be as bad as last year”, but somehow stuff always happen.
+Every year on December 31st, I shake my head in disgust, asking myself how I’ve wasted another year of my life.
+I wonder if the new year ahead is going to be better than the last.
+On January 1st, I tell myself, “this year things can’t be as bad as they were last year”, but somehow stuff always seems to happen.

-I always hope for the best and try to make the best of things.
+I always hope for the best and try to find the bright side of things.
 I try so incredibly hard to stay positive.
 I convince myself each January 1st that negativity is just a matter of perspective.
-Unfortunately, thanks to whatever I did wrong in another life (or this one), karma or some other force continues to me punish me.
+Unfortunately, thanks to whatever I did wrong in another life (or this one), karma or some other unseen force continues to punish me.

 In other words, I often have many negative things to reflect upon.